 Bills' Shaq Lawson: Another missed practice

-Lawson (hamstring) is not practicing for a second straight day Thursday, Mike Rodak of ESPN.com reports.
+Lawson (hamstring) will miss practice for a second straight day Thursday, Chris Brown of the Bills' official site reports.

-Jerry Hughes and Trent Murphy will certainly see a spike in snaps if Lawson is unable to go Sunday against the Chargers.
+Lawson hasn't practiced since getting hurt in the season-opening loss to Baltimore.
+If he can't go Sunday, it'll make the Bills' odds of upsetting the Vikings just a little bit longer than the survivor-friendly matchup already presents.

 More News